-Noah was born in Spokane, WA and grew up in Pennsylvania and upstate New York.
-He studied composition, bassoon performance, and computer music at Brown University, and moved to San Francisco in 1994 where he now lives in the Tenderloin district.
+I was born in Spokane, WA and I grew up in Pennsylvania and upstate New York.
+I studied music composition, bassoon performance, and computer music at Brown University, and I moved to San Francisco in 1994 where I now live in the Tenderloin district.

 In the early 90s, I made electronic music.
 First it was industrial music, with the band US Steel.
 Then as Grace, I performed techno and house music “live” at raves, and worked as a DJ in Providence, RI co-hosting a house music night called Feel at Club Babyhead.
 In the mid to late 90s, I ran the Getcenter recording studio in a garage in the Mission district of San Francisco, where I recorded musicians including the Rapture, Marcus Shelby, and the Calculators, and I played in a heavy blues band called Mos Eisley with my brother Gabe.

 In 2007, I stopped playing music to pursue fine art photography.
 I studied photography for three years at the San Francisco Studio School.
 I participated in a number of exhibitions and published two handmade photobooks that combined inkjet prints with hand-set letterpress type.